Ari Gold (Entourage): Biography

 Toward the end of Season 2, Ari butts heads with Terrance McQuewick, the founding partner, and majority owner of the agency.
 Tensions boil over when Ari becomes convinced that Terrance is attempting to steal Vince as a client.
-Ari mentions an incident involving Bill and Ted's Excellent Adventure where Terrance quickly snatched up Keanu Reeves while handing Alex Winter over to Ari.
-After careful consideration, Ari realizes Terrance is going to attempt to force him out of the agency, and attempts a coup of his own by organizing a clandestine lunch meeting with eight hand-picked fellow agents.
+Ari mentions an incident involving Bill & Ted's Excellent Adventure where Terrance quickly snatched up Keanu Reeves while handing Alex Winter over to Ari.
+After careful consideration, Ari realizes Terrance is going to attempt to force him out of the agency and attempts a coup of his own by organizing a clandestine lunch meeting with eight hand-picked fellow agents.
 The plan fails when Adam Davies (a rival agent), rats Ari out to Terrance, who quickly has all of his employees sign letters of commitment to his company.
 Ari has a brief mental breakdown but recovers after Lloyd delivers an inspirational speech and encourages Ari to move forward with his plan to open his own agency.
 At the end of season 2, Ari sets up a small boutique with five other agents working for him.
 Terrance and Ari eventually agree to a severance settlement of $11 million in return for Ari not suing Terrance for wrongful termination.
 Ari intends to use the money to open the largest agency in Hollywood, but word once again gets back to Terrance who makes it clear he will tie up the matter in prolonged court proceedings for years so that Ari will not have the money he needs to proceed with his plan.
 In the end, Ari's former mentor - and former boss before Terrance - Barbara "Babs" Miller makes a deal to partner with him to start a new agency.
 It ends up being called Miller Gold Talent Agency (MGA).
 Ari wryly observes that it sounds like the name of a beer company.

 While Ari becomes preoccupied with the business of getting the new agency set up, his attention to Vince's career begins to wane.
 Their personal and professional relationship shatters at the end of the Season 3 Part 1 finale when Eric and Vince fire Ari due to his risky business move that ends up costing Vince the role of Joey Ramone in a biographical film documenting the story of legendary punk rock group The Ramones.

 In the following episode, Ari has a friendly lunch with Vince and Eric, informing them that Vince's dream project, Medellin (the story of Colombian drug kingpin Pablo Escobar), is now available, but Vince's new agent Amanda informs him that this is not the case.
-Later that night at Vince's birthday party, Ari and Amanda square off, but Ari backs off, knowing that he has planted doubt in Vince's mind.
+Later that night at Vince's birthday party, Ari and Amanda squares off, but Ari backs off, knowing that he has planted doubt in Vince's mind.
 Vince decides not to accept any new projects until he is certain that Medellin is off the table.